Shifted Contact Structures on Differentiable Stacks: Proof of Proposition

-\begin{proof} We have to prove the RUTH morphism identities \eqref{eq:struct_sect_RUTH_mor}, where the $R_k$ are the structure sections of the RUTH living on the Morita kernel, and the $R'_k = R^\dag_k$ are the structure sections of the $L$-adjoint RUTH.
+\begin{proof} We have to prove the RUTH morphism identities \eqref{eq:struct_sect_RUTH_mor}, where the $R_k$ are the structure operators of the RUTH living on the Morita kernel, and the $R'_k = R^\dag_k$ are the structure operators of the $L$-twisted dual RUTH.
 For simplicity of notation, in this proof, for any $g \in G$, we will denote $g_T. := R_1^T(g)$ and $g_D. := R_1^D (g)$.